muabui1012/myVoiceCal/README.md

 This is an Android application for calculating with voice recognition.

 How to run:
-    Clone the repo and open with Android Studio
+    Clone the repo and open with Android Studio and run.
-    Run

 Screenshots: